 Educational Improvement Tax Credit Program (EITC)

-Pennsylvania tax credit for businesses to a scholarship organizations.
+Pennsylvania tax credit for businesses that strengthen Jewish education

 school girl with whiteboard slate